 If you want to take the guesswork out of what foods your dog can eat, you should try ordering fresh, custom meals for your dog delivered to your door from NomNomNow!
 Click here to get 20% off your first order!

-Does your dog ever eat bread?
-Do they enjoy it as a treat?
+Does your dog ever sneak a bite of your bread?
+Do they enjoy it?
 Then let us know in the comments below!